CLabGit/April/README.md

 ### 1. `accuracy_evaluation/`
 This directory contains all files and scripts related to the evaluation of the accuracy of the system.
 It includes:
+- Scripts for running accuracy-related tests.
 - Datasets used for accuracy testing.
-- Scripts for running accuracy-related tests.
 - Results and logs from accuracy evaluation experiments.

 ### 2. `hardware_evaluation/`
-This directory is dedicated to the evaluation of hardware performance.
+This directory is dedicated to the hardware realization.
 It includes:
 - SpinalHDL realization of the April systolic array generator.

 ## Usage